 To see the plan type that you have:

-- Click your account image in the upper-right corner of the Smartsheet window and click Account Admin (or click here to go straight to the Account Administration window).
+- Click your account image in the upper-right corner of the Smartsheet window and click either Plan Info or Plan & Billing Info, depending on your account permissions, (or click here to go straight to the Account Administration window).

 - In the Account Administration window, next to Plan, you’ll see your plan type listed.

 Smartsheet Plan Type Overview

 Smartsheet has two classes of plan type: